 The admission arrangements for all pupils are in accordance with national legislation, including the Equality Act 2010.
-This includes children with any level of SEN; those with Education, Health and Care Plans and those without.
+This includes pupils with any level of SEND; those with Education, Health and Care Plans and those without.

-Within the admissions policy, the aim of the schools are to meet the needs of the child of any parent who wishes to register at the schools.
-Entry to the schools may need to be planned including staggered entry or part-time entry to meet the needs of the pupils.
+Within the admissions policy, the aim of the schools is to meet the needs of the pupil of any parent who wishes to register at the school.
+Entry to the school may need to be planned to include staggered entry or part-time entry to meet the needs of the pupils.

-In the case of pupils with an EHCP, the SENCo will work closely with the parents and professionals involved in the EHC Plan.
+In the case of pupils with an EHCP, the SENDCo will work closely with the parents and professionals involved in the EHC Plan.
 The County admission criteria states that pupils with an EHC plan will take priority.
 No pupil can be refused admission solely on the grounds that he/she has special educational needs.